skohub-io/skohub-vocabs/README.md

 ## Use start scripts and monit
 You may want to use the start scripts in `scripts/` to manage via init and to monitor with `monit`.

+## Problems
+Depending on special circumstances you may get errors in the log files, e.g.
+`EMFILE: too many open files`.
+[Search our issues for solutions](https://github.com/skohub-io/skohub-vocabs/issues?q=is%3Aissue) or feel encouraged to open a new issue if you can't find a solution.

 ## Credits

 The project to create a stable beta version of SkoHub has been funded by the North-Rhine Westphalian Library Service Centre (hbz) and carried out in cooperation with [graphthinking GmbH](https://graphthinking.com/) in 2019/2020.